 The city of Salamanca hosts celebrations that are nearly as old.
 The UNESCO World Heritage Site City plays host to 16 processions across the week.

 Celebrations in Castilla y Leon are claimed by many Spaniards to be the ‘real’ Semana Santa and typically last for ten days.
-If you want to experience processions that have somber silences, occasionally only broken by the chime of bells, this region is the best place to find it.
+This region is the best place to find if you want to experience processions that have somber silences, occasionally only broken by the chime of bells.

 If you want to enjoy this festival for religious purposes, Castilla y Leon is the best region to do it.
 Parades here are less of a ‘celebration,’ and more of a way to pay your respects.